tobiasgiessler/oca-preparation/README.md

 ## Open Questions

-An interface can extend multiple interfaces.
+#### An interface can extend multiple interfaces.
 In combination with default methods the diamond problem could arise.
 Is this really true?

-Bookmark 273 "Interface variables"
+If the diamond problem occurs the compiler will throw an error and the code will not compile.
+To circument the problem the class or interface can provide an own implementation of the method in question.
+This way the programmer clearly defined which implementation to use, and the diamond problem no longer exists.
+See code example _chapter5/diamond-problem_.

+#### Are variables allowed to be abstract?

+#### How to override default methods in interfaces?
+Is the default keyword needed a second time?

+In an interface all methods that have a method body must use the keyword default.
+If a method of a parent interface has to be overridden, it has to be marked as a default implementation again.

+Bookmark 282 "Casting Objects"
+Target 291